-ENGL-SHU 101B
+ENGL-SHU 101B English for Academic Purposes: Where do we go from here?
+Massification vs. Humanization - Advanced

-English for Academic Purposes: Where do we go from here?
-Massification vs. Humanization - Advanced science: the way scientists write/talk/think in scientific discourse, and the way we write/talk/think about science and scientists.
-For centuries, science bore little resemblaince to the empirical discipline that we recognize today, yet, while modern science has claimed the language and tools of objectivity, it is wrong to believe that it is free of argument, controversy, and bias.
-We will consider how science emerged from philosophy, advanced, and adjusted its methodology through ages of renaissance, enlightenment, industrialization, and global expansionism, and usurped religion as the ultimate authority on the "great" questions of life along the way.
+The objective of this seminar is for students to develop and practice academic speaking, listening, reading, and writing skills that will enable them to engage in discourse about how we view science as a discipline.
+We will explore the history of scientific rhetoric by investigating two co-dependent narrative arcs in the "story" of science: the way scientists write/talk/think in scientific discourse, and the way we write/talk/think about science and scientists.
+For centuries, science bore little resemblance to the empirical discipline that we recognize today, yet, while modern science has claimed the language and tools of objectivity, it is wrong to believe that it is free of argument, controversy, and bias.
+We will consider how science emerged from philosophy, advanced, and adjusted its methodology through ages of renaissance, enlightenment, industrialization, and global expansionism, and usurped religion as the ultimate authority on the "great" questions of fife along the way.
 We will discuss the genres of science writing, science in media and digital science, and debate questions of ethics and popularization.
-In parallel, we will look at the ways in which science and scientists have been portrayed in popular culture, literature and the visual arts, and equally, how a desire to appear "scientific" has influenced everything from literary theory to advertising.
+In parallel, we will look at the ways in which science and scientists have been portrayed in popular culture, literature and the visual arts, and equally, how a desire to appear"scientific" has influenced everything from literary theory to advertising.
 As students engage with this content, they will practice high-level language, communication, and discourse skills required for the university setting, with an emphasis on speaking and listening.
 The EAP Seminar is designed to model a college classroom-students will engage with the content of the course individually and in small groups; in formal and informal writing and speaking assignments; and by participating in group projects-but there will be additional emphasis on refining and expanding English language skills.